python/devguide/committing.rst

 :abbr:`DAG (directed acyclic graph)` used by hg to work with the movement of the patch through the codebase instead of against it.

+Even when porting an already committed patch, you should **still** check the test suite runs successfully before committing the patch to another branch.

 Porting Within a Major Version
 ''''''''''''''''''''''''''''''